Federal University of Science and Innovation of Rio de Janeiro

-The Federal Center for Technological Education "Celso Suckow da Fonseca", also known as Federal Center for Technological Education of Rio de Janeiro (Centro Federal de Educação Tecnológica Celso Suckow da Fonseca or Centro Federal de Educação Tecnológica do Rio de Janeiro, CEFET/RJ), is one of the most traditional Brazilian federal educational institution subordinated to the Brazilian Ministry of Education.
+The Federal University of Science and Innovation of Rio de Janeiro (Universidade Federal de Ciência e Inovação do Rio de Janeiro, UFCIRJ, previously Federal Center for Technological Education Celso Suckow da Fonseca, or Federal Center for Technological Education of Rio de Janeiro (Centro Federal de Educação Tecnológica Celso Suckow da Fonseca or Centro Federal de Educação Tecnológica do Rio de Janeiro, CEFET/RJ), is one of the most traditional Brazilian federal educational institution subordinated to the Brazilian Ministry of Education.
 It offers undergraduate and post-graduate level courses in addition to its sought-after technical high school courses.
 The school's education is focused in the engineering fields of mechanics, information technology, electronics, telecommunication, metallurgy, petrochemical and electrical.
 Its multicampus headquarters is in Maracanã with an additional campus in the Rio de Janeiro suburb of Maria da Graça, and several other campuses in different cities of the state of Rio de Janeiro, such as Petrópolis, Nova Friburgo and Nova Iguaçu.

 History

 In Brazil, the Federal Centers for Technological Education reflect the evolution of a type of educational institution that, in the 20th century, accompanied and helped develop the country's industrialization process.
 The history of these centers is, therefore, linked to the origins of vocational education, which, on a national scale, dates back to 1909 when President Nilo Peçanha decreed the creation of Apprentice Craftsmen Schools in the state capitals to provide primary and free vocational education.

-Located in Rio de Janeiro, a city that was the capital of the Republic until 1960, the institution now known as CEFET/RJ had this vocation defined since 1917 when the Normal School of Arts and Crafts Wenceslau Braz was created by the city government of the then Federal District.
+Located in Rio de Janeiro, a city that was the capital of the Republic until 1960, the institution now known as UFCI/RJ had this vocation defined since 1917 when the Normal School of Arts and Crafts Wenceslau Braz was created by the city government of the then Federal District.
 It was given the responsibility of training teachers, masters, and foremen for vocational education.
 Having passed to federal government jurisdiction in 1919, and being restructured in 1937 when the structure of the then Ministry of Education was revised, this Normal School was transformed into a lyceum for vocational education of all branches and levels, similar to the aforementioned Apprentice Craftsmen Schools, which were maintained by the Union.

 In that year of 1937, the plan to build the vocational lyceum that would replace the Normal School of Arts and Crafts was approved.
 However, before the lyceum was inaugurated, its name was changed to National Technical School, in line with the spirit of the Organic Law of Industrial Education, promulgated on January 30, 1942.
 This school – established by Decree-Law No. 4,127 of February 25, 1942, which laid the foundations for the organization of the federal network of industrial education institutions – was responsible for offering first cycle courses (industrial and mastery) and second cycle courses (technical and pedagogical).